Tracking the environmental impacts embedded in commodity consumption

 This dashboard provides estimates of global environmental impacts and risks driven by consumption and production activities.
-To achieve this, the production of, and selected environmental impacts and risks associated with, over 160 agricultural commodities across 240 producer countries / territories are ‘embedded’ within domestic and international supply chains, with the dashboard showing how these are then linked with the consumption activities of 44 countries / territories and 5 'rest of world' regions.
+It links the production of over 160 agricultural commodities across 240 producer countries / territories ‘embedded’ within domestic and international supply chains to selected environmental impacts and risks.
+The dashboard visualises how these impacts are driven by the consumption activities of countries, territories or other 'rest-of-world’ regions (groupings of countries / territories) across years spanning 2005 to 2022.

 About

-Dashboard development was supported by the UK Department for Environment, Food & Rural Affairs (Defra), the UK Research and Innovation’s Global Challenges Research Fund through the Trade, Development and the Environment Hub project (project ES/S008160/1), and the Trase Project.
+The dashboard was developed by the Stockholm Environment Institute York and the Joint Nature Conservation Committee with support from the UK Department for Environment, Food & Rural Affairs (Defra), the UK Research and Innovation’s Global Challenges Research Fund through the Trade, Development and the Environment Hub project (project ES/S008160/1), and the Trase Project.
 Production of the underlying data set was commissioned and supported by Defra.
-We are also grateful for collaborations with Florence Pendrill and Martin Persson (Chalmers University of Technology) and Thomas Kastner (Senckenberg Biodiversity and Climate Research Centre) who have provided underpinning data and methodological assistance.
+We are also grateful for collaborations with Florence Pendrill, Chandrakant Singh and Martin Persson (Chalmers University of Technology), Thomas Kastner (Senckenberg Biodiversity and Climate Research Centre) and Alison Eyres, Andrew Balmford and Tom Ball (University of Cambridge) who have provided underpinning data and methodological assistance.

 We plan to update and improve the dashboard periodically as newer data, methods and indicator sets become available.